Kensington High Street: Retail centre

-Kensington High Street is one of western London's most popular shopping streets, with upmarket shops serving a wealthy area.
+Kensington High Street is one of West London most popular shopping streets, with upmarket shops serving a wealthy area.
 From the late 19th century until the mid-1970s the street had three classic department stores: Barkers of Kensington, Derry & Toms and Pontings.
 Barkers bought Pontings in 1906 and Derry & Toms in 1920, but continued to run all three as separate entities.
-In a big building project which started in 1930 and was not complete until 1958 (the Second World War halted the project), the company made Derry & Toms and Barkers into Art Deco palaces.
+In a large building project, which started in 1930 and was not complete until 1958 (the Second World War halted the project), the company made Derry & Toms and Barkers into Art Deco palaces.
 On top of Derry & Toms, Europe's largest roof garden area (1.5 acre) was created, consisting of three different gardens with 500 species of plants, fountains, a stream, duck, flamingos and a restaurant – said to serve the best high tea in Kensington.

-In 1957 House of Fraser bought the Barkers Group and started to dismantle it.
+In 1957, House of Fraser bought the Barkers Group and started to dismantle it.
 Pontings was closed in 1971, Derry & Toms in 1973, and a much condensed Barkers (from 600000 sqft over seven floors to 140000 sqft on less than four floors) was allowed to continue until January 2006, when the 135-year-old department store was closed for good.

-Part of the Barker premises has now been taken over by American Whole Foods Market, which has opened the UK's first organic superstore there in June 2007.
+Part of the Barker premises has now been taken over by American Whole Foods Market, which opened the UK's first organic superstore there in June 2007.
 The rest was added to existing office space used by the headquarters of Associated Newspapers.